redis/node-redis/README.md

     HSET: 1
     HKEYS: hashtest 1,hashtest 2

 Each Redis command is exposed as a function.
-All functions take two arguments: an array of arguments to send to Redis, and a callback to invoke when Redis sends a reply.
-Future versions will support a variable argument scheme.
+All functions take either take either `args` Array and `callback` Function or a variable number of individual arguments followed by an optional callback.
+Here is an example of passing an array of arguments and a callback:

+    client.mset(["test keys 1", "test val 1", "test keys 2", "test val 2"], function (err, res) {});

+Here is that same call in the second style:

+    client.mset("test keys 1", "test val 1", "test keys 2", "test val 2", function (err, res) {});

+Note that in either form the `callback` is optional.

 For a list of Redis commands, see [Redis Command Reference](http://code.google.com/p/redis/wiki/CommandReference)